 Food that has been adequately cooled down within 1-2 hours should be stored in the fridge and consumed within two days.
 If you cook more portions than you can eat in two days, freeze any extra portions.

-Bulk cooking can be a great way to make your budget go further, but avoid preparing certain foods, such as rice, in advance.
+Bulk cooking can be a great way to make your budget go further, but avoid preparing certain foods, such as rice, in advance, unless you plan to freeze it.
 You can get food poisoning from eating reheated rice.

 Consume cooked rice within 24 hours of cooking.
 When you reheat any rice, always check the dish is steaming hot all the way through.

 Food past its best before date